Brian002e/Affordable-multi-trigger-alert-system-for-household-events-for-deaf-and-heard-to-hear/README.md

 User Feedback Loops: Testing the "vibration vocabulary" with users to ensure the patterns are easy to memorize and distinguish under stress.ental monitorin <img width="1024" height="575" alt="image" src="https://github.com/user-attachments/assets/e227c83d-0dfc-4f23-84a2-d65b7c661098" />
 Input $\rightarrow$ Digitize $\rightarrow$ Compare to Patterns $\rightarrow$ Trigger Haptics $\rightarrow$ Wireless Broadcast

-## how the system works

-1. Sensing Phase (The Transmitter)
-The Arduino Nano/ESP32 at the "Hub" constantly polls the sensors:

-Smoke Sensor (MQ): Checks if the analog value exceeds a safety threshold (e.g., > 400).

-Sound Sensor: Monitors for high-decibel spikes (like a baby cry or a loud alarm).

-Door Button: Waits for a "High" signal (the physical press of a visitor).

-2. Signal Packaging (The Logic)
-Once a sensor is triggered, the Hub assigns a Unique Integer Code to that event.
-This keeps the nRF24 transmission fast and reliable:

-Code 1 = Smoke/Fire

-Code 2 = Sound/Cry

-Code 3 = Door Knock

-3. Wireless Transmission (nRF24L01)
-The Hub uses the radio.write() command to send that small integer over the 2.4GHz frequency.

-Offline Security: Because it’s a direct radio link, it works even if your Wi-Fi is down or you have no phone signal.

-4. Haptic Feedback (The Receiver/Wearable)
-The Wearable unit is constantly "listening" with its own nRF24L01:

-Reception: It receives the Code (1, 2, or 3).

-Pattern Execution: It uses an if or switch statement to vibrate the ERM Motor differently for each coAuditory Exclusion: Converts critical sound-based alerts (which are invisible to the hearing-impaired) into tangible, tactile vibrations.

-Emergency Response Gap: Eliminates the risk of missing life-threatening signals like smoke or gas alarms, especially during sleep.

-Social Isolation: Prevents missed visitors or deliveries by providing an instant notification when the door button is pressed.

-Visual Dependency: Solves the "line-of-sight" problem where flashing light alerts are useless if the user is in a different room or has their back turned.

-Connectivity Barriers: Removes the need for expensive smartphones, apps, or stable internet, making the system reliable during power outages or in rural areas.

-Privacy & Security: By using a local nRF24L01 radio link, no personal data is sent to the cloud, protecting the user's home privacy.

-Economic Accessibility: Provides a low-cost alternative to expensive, medical-grade assistive technologies that many cannot afford.

-Situational Awareness: Restores a sense of independence and security by keeping the user "connected" to their environment 24/7.de

 ## what problem it is solving